craigfowler/ShadowRunCampaign/OocIntro/Index.md

 # OOC Intro

+_This isn't final yet!
+If you're a player reading this before I've announced it then it's still subject to change!_

 This is what you need to know out-of-character for Craig's gang-level ShadowRun game.
 The info you need as a new player is that we are using [ShadowRun 4th Anniversary Edition rules] along with its five major expansion rulebooks.
 This is a _gang level_ game with [a much lower power level than a normal ShadowRun game], so adjust your expectations accordingly!